xtanai/edgetrack/README.md

 * For **#5**, the expensive work happens **before transport**, and you transmit only **keypoints/ROI/point clouds**, leading to lower, more predictable latency and a simpler host pipeline.

 ---

+**VCSEL Pattern Projector vs. Standard NIR LED**

+A VCSEL pattern projector (Vertical-Cavity Surface-Emitting Laser) generates a structured light pattern that is projected onto the scene.
+This artificial texture helps stereo or depth algorithms perform reliable matching, especially on smooth or low-texture surfaces.
+VCSEL-based systems provide high optical efficiency, well-defined projection patterns, and compact integration.
+They are commonly used in industrial 3D vision systems and mobile depth-sensing applications.
+However, they also introduce higher complexity, stricter eye-safety requirements, additional optical components (such as diffractive optics), and typically higher overall cost.

+A standard NIR LED illumination, in contrast, works as a homogeneous flood light.
+It does not project structured patterns but instead provides uniform infrared lighting (typically around 850 nm) across the scene.
+This approach is mechanically simpler, more robust, lower cost, and easier to manage thermally.
+For active stereo systems with sufficient natural texture or high frame-rate operation, NIR flood illumination is often sufficient and delivers stable, deterministic results without introducing additional projection geometry.

+In summary, VCSEL pattern projectors improve depth matching in challenging scenes but increase system complexity and cost.
+NIR LED illumination is simpler, more flexible, and especially suitable for high-FPS tracking applications where stable lighting, low latency, and system robustness are more important than maximum structured-light detail.

+---

 ## Modern Architecture

 ### 1. Clear Separation of Capture and Processing